daibiaoxuwu/NineEve_ResearchPlatform/frontend/README.md

 # 执行该命令需要在前端根目录下(即frontend)
 npm run dev

+# You need to install jquery in "frontend" if you build it for the first time.
+npm install jquery --save

+# nodejs is also needed.

+# If you want to connect the frontend with the backend_simulator:
+# If it's your first time to build:
-# build for production with minification
+# In the "frontend", build for production with minification
 npm run build
+# Then goto "backend_simulator"
+node bs_1.js
 ```

 #### Tips